Trueleveler

 The following third-party services process data on Trueleveler's behalf:

-• Google LLC — AI analysis (document text, in transit only; not stored by Google per API terms).
+• Google LLC (Gemini) — AI analysis fallback (document text, in transit only; not stored per API terms).
 USA.

 • Supabase Inc. — database and authentication (account data, session history).
 USA.